Esk & Coast | Humber

-The river Esk is one of North Yorkshires premier salmon and trout rivers, rising between Baysdale and Westerdale in an area known as the Esklets.
-From there it flows 28 miles through the North York Moors National Park, where it joins the North Sea at Whitby.
-On its way to its eventual destination, the river flows almost entirely though the national park, flowing through a varied landscape of upland wild heather moorland, deep wooded valleys and quaint traditional stone built villages.
+The River Esk is one of North Yorkshire’s principal salmon and trout rivers, rising between Baysdale and Westerdale in an area known as the Esklets.
+From there it flows 28 miles entirely through the North York Moors National Park, where it joins the North Sea at Whitby.
+On its way to its eventual destination, the river flows through a varied landscape of upland wild heather moorland, deep wooded valleys and quaint traditional stone built villages.

 The freshwater pearl mussel (Margaritifera margaritifera) in one of the longest lived invertebrates in the world, living well in excess of 100 years.
 Historically abundant and very widespread throughout England and Wales, the species has sadly severely declined and is now listed as critically endangered with it’s remaining populations on the brink of extinction.

 The river Esk’s mussels are the last surviving population in all Yorkshire, with only a small number left.
 Our mussels haven’t produced offspring in over 40 years, with the likelihood that they may die out within the next 25-30 years unless actions are made to bring them back from the brink.